 The Pros and Cons of a Checklist

 - Checklists are informative.
-Checklists can help you learn about the essential components of an accessible website, especially if these concepts are new to you.
-This can help establish an accessibility culture at your organization.
+Checklists can help you learn about the essential components of an accessible website or mobile app.

 However, web accessibility checklists also have disadvantages:

 - Checklists aren’t detailed.
 Because they’re concise, many key details and exceptions are left out.

 - Some items may stay unchecked for extended periods because they’re more vague, complex, or contain multiple layers.

 - The how-to component is missing from checklists.
 While you may know what needs to be done, in some cases you may not know how to do it.

 Do you need help with prioritization and program management?